megakemp/megakemp.github.io/_posts/2014-05-09-a-gentle-introduction-to-mechanical-keyboards.md

 ### Wrapping it up

 I know it sounds crazy, but I barely scratched the surface of what there is to know about mechanical keyboards.
-However, the purpose of this post was to give an idea about what they are and where they come from, and I hope I've succeeded in that.
+However, the purpose of this post was to give you an idea about what they are and where they come from, and I hope I've succeeded in that.

 If you're eager to know more, fear not.
 I intend to write more about this topic.
 Next time, I'll start reviewing some of my favorite mechanical keyboards.
 In the meantime, take a look at [the official guide to mechanical keyboards](http://www.overclock.net/t/491752/official-mechanical-keyboard-guide) put together by this growing community of keyboard enthusiasts.